SAP-samples/teched2022-IN261/exercises/ex1/README.md

 In this exercise, we will look at the BusinessPartner event on the SAP API Business Hub and will see how to enable this event in SAP S/4HANA.

-## Exercise 1.1 - Look up the BusinessPartner events in SAP API Business Hub
+## Exercise 1.1 - Look up the BusinessPartner events in SAP API Business Hub (optional)

 After completing these steps you will have seen how easy it is to look up available events in the SAP API Business Hub.